 Heart health is crucial for a higher quality of life.
 Many cases of heart disease and stroke are preventable by making responsible choices every day.
 Monitoring your diet, body weight, exercise, stress levels, and substance use all play an important role in mitigating risk factors.
 Insight Medical Imaging offers a comprehensive array of cardiac diagnostic studies to help your doctor assess heart health.
-These services are provided at our Meadowlark Cardiac Lab or Millwoods clinic.
+These services are provided at our Meadowlark Cardiac Lab and Millwoods clinic.

 Cardiac diagnostic studies can be used to investigate risk factors, diagnose coronary disease, evaluate chest pain, and assess other cardiac symptoms that may indicate future heart complications.